Akuli/tkinter-tutorial/README.md

-# Tkinter tutorial for beginners
+# Tkinter Tutorial for Beginners

 When I was getting started with Python I loved writing Tkinter GUIs.
 At first they felt really complicated because the tutorial I was following